 Direct experience is inherently too limited to form an adequate foundation either for theory or for application.
 At the best it produces an atmosphere that is of value in drying and hardening the structure of thought.
 The greater value of indirect experience lies in its greater variety and extent.
 “History is universal experience” — the experience not of another but of many others under manifold conditions.

-This has everything to do with learning as effectively as possible.
+What is the most effective way to learn?
 Nothing is a better teacher than feeling the pain points personally.
 If it hurts, you’ll never forget it.
 Except, first-hand losses are a great, but inefficient teacher.

 Markets rarely offer a crash course education.
 Direct experience takes time, over many market cycles.
 And because each cycle is different, the lessons learned from one, may not be helpful in the next.

 Indirect experience is the most efficient, least costly way to learn.
-Because mistakes are our greatest teacher, learning from someone else’s is always better for your portfolio.
-So, if you’re a long-term investor, you should have ample free time to read, learn, and practice your skills while you patiently sit around and wait to experience it first-hand.
+Because mistakes are our greatest teacher, learning from someone else’s mistake is always better for your portfolio.
+If you’re a long-term investor, you should have ample free time to read, learn, and practice your skills while you patiently sit around and wait to experience it first-hand.

 A sound rule of historical evidence is that while assertions should be treated with critical doubt, admissions are likely to be reliable.
 If there is one saying that embodies a general truth it is “No man is condemned save out of his own mouth.”
 By applying this test we can go a long way toward a clear verdict on history and on history in the making.

-Investing is like social media — the wonderful things that happen to us get shared the most.
+Investing is like social media — the wonderful things that happen to us are shared the most.
 It allows us to present an extremely filtered view of our reality.

 Everybody loves to talk about the investments they made a killing on.
 Few people talk about their worst losses.
 It paints a false picture of performance.